 What do you do to decompress after a long day in front of the monitors?

 Baking!
 In recent years I’ve gotten really into cooking, especially baking.
-I am one of many who fell into sourdough bread baking during quarantine, and it has definitely stuck.
 Making sourdough bread forces me to be patient, work with my hands, and really connect with my sense of touch—the perfect contrast to working with my ears all day.

 Which instrument(s) do you have the most fun playing?